Siegrift/biti-project/README.md

 react.
 I'd like to revisit this topic and target (and actually try out) modern bundlers such as [esbuild](https://esbuild.github.io/) or [snowpack](https://www.snowpack.dev/) which use the native ES modules and skip the bundle concatenation.

+### Inspired by

+The snapshot projects were reused from https://github.com/Elliotclyde/build-tool-test for which I am grateful.